solana-foundation/solana-improvement-documents/proposals/0166-dynamic-stack-frames.md

 [#1158](https://github.com/anza-xyz/agave/issues/1158).

 We also expect some improvements in program execution.
-For functions with no stack usage, we will not emit the additional instruction that modifies R11, saving some execution time.
+For functions with no stack usage, we will not emit the additional instruction that modifies R10.
 Furthermore, for function calls that handle more than five arguments, there will be one less store and one less load operation due to the new call convention.

 ## Security Considerations